mlsnyder/mlsnyder-devguide.github.io/sdk/index.md

 Submit questions or log bugs using the "Issues" link provided in GitHub.

-If you have built libraries or sample code that connects to our services, and would like to showcase them on this site, please send us an email at developer@avalara.com.
+If you have built libraries or sample code that connects to our services, and would like to showcase them on this site, please send us an email at <a href="">developer@avalara.com.</a>